How To Become An Electrician In Ohio: A Step-by-Step Guide

 Out of all the options, why choose electrical work?
 Electrical work is generally among the “cleanest” of all the trades—no motor oil or raw sewage will be washing up on you while you’re crossing wires.
 The trade-off here is that the electrical trade ranks among the most dangerous due to electrocution and electrical fire risk.

-But the price tag of an annual salary for a licensed electrician reflects that risk and the training and education required to reach the highest earning potential.
-According to recent numbers, salaries in Ohio’s residential areas range between $40,000 and 60,000.
-In OH’s major cities, that range jumps to between $60,000 and $83,000.
+On the other hand, the annual salary for a licensed electrician reflects that risk and the training and education required to reach the highest earning potential.
+According to recent numbers, salaries in Ohio’s residential areas range between $40,000 and $60,000.
+In Ohio's major cities, that range jumps to between $60,000 and $83,000.

 Step 2.
 Education and Apprenticeship Training